kubaporebski/microservices-training/README.md

 # Microservices Training Course
 ## A bunch of information about this project

-This is a main folder that contains all the required resources that are prepared according to exercise requirements.
+This is main folder that contains all the required resources that are prepared according to exercise requirements.
 There could be some minor errors and differences to the exercises' requirements, but hey, I'm still learning ;-) And I try my best.